Alcohol in New Zealand: 1990s

-Until the 1990s off-licence alcohol sales where restricted to hotels, bottle shops, and private clubs were also allowed to sell alcohol for take home consumption.
+Until the 1990s off-licence alcohol sales were restricted to hotels and bottle shops.
+Private clubs were also allowed to sell alcohol for take home consumption.
 In 1990 supermarkets were granted permission to sell wine but not beer, but under amendments made in 1999, supermarkets and some smaller grocers now had permission to extend their liquor licences to sell beer as well as wine.
 The 1999 legislation also legalised the sale of alcohol on Sundays for the first time in nearly 120 years.

 Current status

 The current law is the Sale and Supply of Alcohol Act 2012.
 An off-licence (that is, a licence to sell alcohol off the premises) is granted initially for one year and then subsequently renewed every three years.
 Supermarkets may sell beer, cider and wine with no more than 15% ABV only.
 Liquor (whisky, brandy, rum, gin, vodka, etc.), including ready to drink (RTD) mixed spirits, must be purchased at separate bottle shops (liquor stores).
 Dairies (small convenience stores) are not licensed to sell alcohol.